10 Ultimate Tips For Travelling on a Budget in India

-While Travelling in India one thing you can be very sure that you can travel on a budget.
-Over the years I have travelled to many parts of India and I have seen that travelling can be really inexpensive if you can plan properly.
-Even for backpackers, there are lots of options that let you travel in a budget.
+While Travelling in India one thing you can be very sure that you can travel on a budget if planned properly.
+Over the years I have travelled to many parts of India.
+And I have seen that travelling can be really inexpensive if you plan properly.
+Even for backpackers, there are lots of options that let you travel on a budget.
 People who love travelling know how much it matters to save money.
 In India, you can travel in a luxurious way and also in an economical way, it all depends upon your choice.
-When it comes to travelling on a budget in India there are a just a few things that must be given utmost importance.
+When it comes to travelling on a budget in India there are just a few things you have to keep in mind.

 10 Ultimate Tips For Travelling on a Budget in India

-If you are a college student planning to travel in your vacation in your limited pocket money or a frequent traveller who loves to explore each and every corner of India sticking to a fixed budget than I am sure these 10 tips will help you to get most out of your vacation and save your money while travelling on a budget in India.
+If you are a college student planning to travel on your vacation in your limited pocket money or a frequent traveller who loves to explore each and every corner of India sticking to a fixed budget then I am sure these 10 tips will help you to get the most out of your journeys and save your money while travelling on a budget in India.

 1.Plan your trip one or two months ahead

 2. Avoid festivals or special occasions

-If you are planning to visit a particular state during a particular festival and want to stick to your budget then I suggest you to get your tickets three to four months ahead.
+If you are planning to visit a particular state during a particular festival and want to stick to your budget then I suggest you get your tickets three to four months ahead.
 It is very easy to figure out the festival dates as you can know it beforehand or seek the Indian Calendar and also the main festivals of India takes places during specific months and there are no changes.

 3. Avoid the peak seasons